-RingCentral Office is a unified communications platform that offers all the functionality of a cloud phone system, with video calling, team messaging, business SMS, and much more.
+RingCentral MVP is a unified communications platform that offers all the functionality of a cloud phone system, with video calling, team messaging, business SMS, and much more.
 If you’re looking for a robust solution to keep your team connected internally and externally, RingCentral is the perfect solution.

 2. What are your telephony needs?